Our partnership with Touchstone

 Over the past six years Touchstone have funded three year projects in both Cambodia and Malawi.

 By the end of 2021, 17 houses benefiting 82 extremely vulnerable people will have been constructed as part of the New Start, New Life Project.
 An additional 21 properties will be upgraded and renovated for an additional 101 people.

 From 2016 – 2019, Touchstone fully funded construction of 24 homes as part of the Orphans and Vulnerable Children Project in Salima, Malawi.

 In both Countries, Touchstone Volunteers have worked side by side with members of the community to construct a number of the homes.

 The Malawi project saw the improvement of housing conditions for 96 orphans and vulnerable children (OVC) through the construction of 24 homes and 24 improved latrines in the Salima District of Malawi.

-As the need for OVC housing is enormous the project also has the potential to be scaled up.
 As a result of this intervention, the children will attain better health status and better home learning conditions – transforming their lives.

 Not only have the team members physically challenged themselves by laying bricks, mixing mortar, and installing window and door frames whilst overseas.

 They have participated in a volunteering day at the Charlie Chaplin Playground in London, taken part in bag packing, completed a steps challenge and boosted their fitness with challenge called ‘Pounds for Pounds’.
 These activities have helped to raise extra funds to support our work.